wesleybertipaglia/hugo-starter-theme/README.md

 ## Introduction

-This Hugo Starter Template is designed to help you kickstart your website development without being tied to a specific design.
+This Hugo Starter Theme is designed to help you kickstart your website development without being tied to a specific design.
 It sets up the essential structure and content sections so you can focus on customizing the look and feel according to your preferences.

 ## Features